Minister urged to borrow more in 2021 as fears grow for a foreign tourism return - Thai Examiner

 ‘That isn’t what we are happy about because the output gap is about 7%,’ the minister said.

-Minister Arkhom said that, at that rate, it would be 2023 or 2024 before the kingdom was back on track or back to 2019.
+Minister Arkhom said, at that rate, it would be 2023 or 2024 before the kingdom was back on track or back to 2019 levels.

 This would mean 5 lost years of economic growth potential.
 This was not where the country needed to be based on its medium and long term goals.